The position of a dog’s tail can often mean many different things, from excitement to fear to anger and even illness.

 To do this, it may be best to bring your pug to a trained vet.
 They’ll be able to determine if something is wrong with your dog physically, such as injury or infection to their tail or surrounding area.

 We hope this article has answered all your questions about a pug’s tail!
-Don’t forget to check out our other articles for more exciting animal facts!
+Don’t forget to check out our other Chinese dog breeds articles for more exciting dog facts!